 - Organizational skills

-- Multi-tasking skills and ability to be flexible when priorities shift
+- Multitasking skills and the ability to be flexible when priorities shift

 - Extensive computer and software skills

 Skilled administrative assistants are in demand in offices across the United States, and we can help you find your next job, whether it's a contract role or permanent placement.

 See our open administrative assistant jobs in these hot cities and more: